johanvx/typst-undergradmath/undergradmath.typ

 In Typst, #link("https://typst.app/docs/reference/typst/array")[array] is a sequence of values, while in #LaTeX, array is a matrix without fences, which is @unavailable in Typst.

-Definition by cases can be easily obtained with the function `cases`.
+Definition by cases can be easily obtained with the `cases` function.

 #align(center, table(
   columns: 2,